IbcAlpha/IBC/userguide.md

 give themselves access to the file, its contents will not be decrypted because they are not the user that encrypted it.

-To encrypt the folder on Windows:
+To encrypt the folder on Windows (note that this requires a Professional or higher edition of Windows - the home edition does not provide this facility):

 - right click the folder and select `Properties`